concourse/bosh-io-stemcell-resource/README.md

 * `force_regular`: *Optional.* Default `false`.
 By default, the resource will always download light stemcells for IaaSes that support light stemcells.
   If `force_regular` is `true`, the resource will ignore light stemcells and always download regular stemcells.

+* `force_light`: *Optional.* Default `false`.
+By default, the resource will always download light stemcells for IaaSes that support light stemcells.
+If `force_light` is `true`, the resource will ignore regular stemcells and always download light stemcells.
+Without `force_light` set it is possible for a `check` to return a regular stemcell in cases where the regular has been published, but the light version is not yet published.

 ## Behavior

 ### `check`: Check for new versions of the stemcell.